-Those staying in Splendens Pavillions can walk up to the pub for breakfast or make use of their cute little kitchen.
-The team will stock your fridge with ingredients - local Foots Farm eggs, smoked back bacon, Berkshire pork sausages, plus everything for tea, coffee and toast - ready for whipping up a lazy breakfast and (in summer) dining al fresco on the lawn or terrace.
+If you’re staying in Splendens Pavillions, you can walk up to the pub for breakfast or make use of your cute little kitchen.
+The team will stock the fridge with ingredients - local Foots Farm eggs, smoked back bacon, Berkshire pork sausages, plus everything for tea, coffee and toast.
+In summer, you can whip up a lazy breakfast and dine al fresco on the lawn or terrace.